MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-box.md

 rootGrid.Children.Add(textBox);
 ```

-The resulting text box looks like this.
+The resulting text box looks like this:

 ![A formatted text box](images/text-box-formatted.png)